-The evidence we will need is your benefit letter confirming receipt of:
+We will need your benefit letter confirming you receive:

 - Income Support